Francode77/hair_removal_ham10000/README.md

 # Installation

-This script requires the opencv library
+This script requires the opencv library.

 `pip install opencv-python`

+# Includes

+`patch_hairs.ipynb` - runs the script
+`functions.py` - necessary functions

 # Usage

-Open the file `patch_hairs.ipynb` from a Jupyter notebook IDE<br>
+1. Open the file `patch_hairs.ipynb` from a Jupyter notebook IDE<br>

-Define variables if necessary<br>

-Run all cells
+2. Run all cells

-*All necessary functions are stored in `functions.py`*
+The algorithm can be tweaked if necessary<br>

 # Settings
 The following parameters can be set: